Buying a Business

 An existing business may already own premises and commercial property.
-They are also likely to have a customers/client base, an established business plan, full company infrastructure, IT systems and be fully staffed from day one, much of the work involved in starting a business has already been done for you.
+They are also likely to have a customer/client base, an established business plan, full company infrastructure, IT systems and be fully staffed from day one, and so much of the work involved in starting a business has already been done for you.

 Depending on the type of business you are buying and how established it is, it may be easier to obtain finance and funding for an existing business.

 Of course, it is most common for established businesses to purchase other businesses or companies in order to expand, extinguish the competition, obtain their clients or for a host of other reasons.

 How To Find a Business To Buy

 For those of you who are new to buying companies or businesses, there are various places you can search to find the perfect acquisition.